CDEM-JHU/EDBoardingDeterioration/README.md

 LocaitonSubanalysis.do - This do-file performs the logistic regression analysis performed on all boarders at each admission hospital.
 SensiAnalysis.do. - Several logistic regression analyses of using more liberal or conservative  thresholds for "normal" laboratory values.
 IcuOnlyUpgrades.do - This do-file examines clinical deteriorations stratified by those going to the ICU or IMC alone, including incidence, morality, and risk factor analysis using logistic regression.

+More information about the Center for Data Science in Emergency Medicine at Johns Hopkins University may be found at [Center for Data Science in Emergency Medicine Website](https://cdem.jh.edu/)